-The advent of a relatively new neuroimaging technique, Diffusion Tensor Imaging (DTI) Tractography, has allowed us to investigate specifically superior colliculi connectivity in hemispherectomized subjects with and without blindsight (Leh et al., 2006b).
+The advent of a relatively new neuroimaging technique, diffusion tensor imaging (DTI) tractography, has allowed us to investigate specifically superior colliculi connectivity in hemispherectomized patients with and without blindsight (Leh, Johansen-Berg, and Ptito 2006).
 With this innovative approach, fiber tracts can be visualized by sensitizing the MRI signal to the random motion (diffusion) of water molecules to provide local measures of the magnitude of water diffusion.
-The data can then be used for further computational analysis, to reconstruct white matter fiber tracts three-dimensionally in vivo, allowing assessment of connectivity between different regions (Conturo et al., 1999; Behrens et al., 2003).
-First, T1-weighted anatomical MRI images and diffusion weighted images were obtained.
-We then created seed masks on each subject's T1-weighted image, including the whole superior colliculi and used a probabilistic algorithm model for the DTI data analysis which allowed for an estimation of the most probable location of a single fiber connection (for further information see Leh et al., 2006b).
+The data can then be used for further computational analysis, to reconstruct white matter fiber tracts three-dimensionally in vivo, allowing assessment of connectivity between different regions (Conturo and others 1999; Behrens and others 2003).
+First, T1-weighted anatomical MRI images and diffusion-weighted images were obtained.
+We then created seed masks on each patient's T1weighted image, including the whole superior colliculi, and used a probabilistic algorithm model for the DTI data analysis that allowed for an estimation of the most probable location of a single fiber connection (for further information, see Leh, Johansen-Berg, and Ptito 2006).

-Results of this DTI tractography study demonstrated the presence of projections from the ipsi- and contralesional superior colliculus to primary visual areas, visual association areas, precentral areas/FEF and the internal capsule of the remaining hemisphere in hemispherectomized subjects with 'Type I' or 'attention-blindsight' (example in Fig. 8A) and an absence of these connections in hemispherectomized subjects without 'Type I' or 'attention-blindsight' (example in Fig. 8B), thereby confirming our assumption (Tomaiuolo et al., 1997; Bittar et al., 1999) and that of Danckert & Rossetti (2005) that blindsight is mediated by a collicular route.
-Interestingly, connections from the ipsilesional superior colliculus in subjects with 'Type I' or 'attention-blindsight', which crossed at the level of the SC, were more prominent than the crossed projections seen in healthy controls.
+Results of this DTI tractography study demonstrated the presence of projections from the ipsi- and contralesional SC to primary visual areas, visual association areas, precentral areas/FEF (frontal eye field), and the internal capsule of the remaining hemisphere in hemispherectomized patients with Type I or attention blindsight (example in Fig. 8A) and an absence of these connections in hemispherectomized patients without Type I or attention blindsight (example in Fig. 8B), thereby confirming our assumption (Tomaiuolo and others 1997; Bittar and others 1999) and that of Danckert and Rossetti (2005) that blindsight is mediated by a collicular route.
+Interestingly, connections from the ipsilesional SC in patients with Type I or attention blindsight, which crossed at the level of the SC, were more prominent than the crossed projections seen in healthy controls.

-Discussion/ Potential Neuronal Substrate
+Potential Neuronal Substrates

-The results so far are consistent with the possibility that the remaining hemisphere plays a role in the mediation of blindsight and/or residual visual abilities in the blind field of hemispherectomized subjects.
-This would be achieved either by a process of cortical plasticity and/or by utilization of existing neural pathways such as subcortical nuclei.
-Several observations have supported previous suggestions that the superior colliculus plays an important role in blindsight (Kisvarday et al., 1991; Ptito et al., 1996; Sahraie et al., 1997; Morris, Öhman, & Dolan, 1999; de Gelder et al., 1999).
+The results so far are consistent with the possibility that the remaining hemisphere plays a role in the mediation of blindsight and/or residual visual abilities in the blind field of hemispherectomized patients.
+This would be achieved either by a process of cortical plasticity and/or by utilization of existing neural pathways such as those traversing subcortical nuclei.
+Several observations have supported previous suggestions that the SC plays an important role in blindsight (Kisvarday and others 1991; Ptito and others 1996; Sahraie and others 1997; de Gelder and others 1999; Morris, Öhman, and Dolan 1999).